mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 From the IAM portal, both user accounts and service accounts can be added to the Company.

 :::note
-Even though this portal is intended to manage identity roles, this is a useful shortcut for Company Owners to quickly add new users or service accounts to their Company without having to navigate to the respective portals
+Even though this portal is intended to manage identity roles, this is a useful shortcut for Company Owners to quickly add new users or service accounts to their Company without having to navigate to the respective portals.
 :::

 #### Adding a user

 A Company Owner can add a new user by pressing the *Add user* button.
-The User invitation process will require the invited user email to be provided.
+The user invitation process will require the invited user email to be provided.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>